pypa/pipenv/docs/quickstart.md

 These are intended to replace ``$ pip install`` usage, as well as manual virtualenv management.

-Other Commands
+## Other Commands
-//////////////

 - ``graph`` will show you a dependency graph of your installed dependencies.
 - ``shell`` will spawn a shell with the virtualenv activated.
 This shell can be deactivated by using ``exit``.
 - ``run`` will run a given command from the virtualenv, with any arguments forwarded (e.g. ``$ pipenv run python`` or ``$ pipenv run pip freeze``).
-- ``check`` checks for security vulnerabilities and asserts that `PEP 508 <https://www.python.org/dev/peps/pep-0508/>`_ requirements are being met by the current environment.
+- ``check`` checks for security vulnerabilities and asserts that [PEP 508](https://www.python.org/dev/peps/pep-0508/) requirements are being met by the current environment.